 SpamAssassin is an anti-spam software.
-It sorts out unwanted emails automatically.
-The Exchange Server Toolbox comes with a preconfigured SpamAssassin - no additional preparations necessary.
+It detects unwanted emails automatically.
+Exchange Server Toolbox comes with a preconfigured SpamAssassin - no additional preparations necessary.
 The spam security is increased if you train SpamAssassin regularly (mark any spam email that slipped through your defenses as spam and "good" emails as ham).

 The SpamAssassin modules rate emails according to various criteria.
 The results are added and result in an internal value, the SpamScore.
 A high SpamScore means a high probability that an email is, indeed, spam.

 Regular expressions are used to rate the content and attachments of an email.
 This way, suspicious words are detected even if the spelling was changed to mask them.
 SpamAssassin will mark variants, even if they differ from the norm: